Mindfulness for Teachers

 You need to know what you’ll get out of making mindfulness a part of your own and your students’ lives.

-Write a single “I” statement that articulates why you want to make mindfulness practice a personal and professional focus this year.
+Write a single “I” statement that articulates why you want to make mindfulness practise a personal and professional focus this year.
 It could be something like…

 “I will make the feeling of calm as familiar as the scent of a warm cup of coffee”.